 - Widen the distance between the guardrails by two feet

 - Place retaining walls on both sides of the existing road embankment

 This work is part of Sound Transit's Sounder South Expanded Service project.
-King County is administering construction on behalf of Sound Transit.
+King County administered construction on behalf of Sound Transit.